Group Leader: Dr William Peveler

 Dr Liam Wilson

 Liam studied chemistry at the University of St Andrews (Masters) and the University of Strathclyde (PhD), where his research focussed on the development of small molecule pH sensors for biological Raman imaging.
-In the Peveler group, he is currently working on the development of fluorescent arrays for the detection of liver fibrosis.
+In the Peveler group, he worked on the development of fluorescent arrays for the detection of liver fibrosis, and is now an independant Leverhulme Trust Fellow.
 Outside of the lab, Liam spends his time rock climbing, hiking, cycling and cooking.

 PhDs & Masters